IBE160/SG-KI-Krigerne/docs/prd.md

 *   "Teacher Mode": A dedicated interface for administrative staff and teachers to verify information, manage knowledge base content, and gain insights into common student queries.
 *   Proactive Information Delivery: The chatbot could proactively offer relevant information based on a student's current academic context (e.g., suggesting resources for an upcoming exam).

+---

+## Out of Scope

+To maintain focus and ensure timely delivery of the Minimum Viable Product, the following functionalities are explicitly excluded from the initial scope:
+*   **Integration with Official University APIs/Live Systems:** Direct integration with complex university systems (e.g., student information systems, Canvas APIs) will be deferred to future phases.
+The MVP will rely on a manually or semi-automatically curated knowledge base.
+*   **User Authentication or Personalized Dashboards:** Features requiring user login, personalized profiles, or custom dashboards are beyond the MVP's scope.
+The initial focus is on anonymous, broad access to information.
+*   **Support for Multiple Languages:** The MVP will operate in a single language (English) to simplify development and testing.
+Multi-language support will be considered in subsequent phases.
+*   **Advanced Conversational Features:** While the long-term vision includes more sophisticated interactions, the MVP will prioritize accurate Q&A over complex multi-turn dialogues or proactive assistance.

+---

+## Epics Summary

+The project is broken down into three core epics, designed to deliver incremental value.
+We start with a foundational epic to establish the application, followed by the core question-answering functionality, and finally, a feedback loop for continuous improvement.
+This approach ensures that a visible, functional product is established early, with the most critical user value delivered in the second stage.

+*   **Epic 1: Foundation & Core Chat Interface**
+    *   **Value:** Establishes the essential technical foundation, a structured knowledge base, and a working, responsive chat UI.
+This delivers the visible application and the backend structure needed for all future functionality.
+    *   **Sequencing:** This must be the first epic as it sets up the entire project infrastructure.

+*   **Epic 2: Core Question Answering**
+    *   **Value:** Enables students to get instant, accurate answers to their most common course-related questions.
+This delivers the core value proposition of the MVP.
+    *   **Sequencing:** Depends on the Foundation epic to provide the UI and knowledge base structure.

+*   **Epic 3: User Feedback Loop**
+    *   **Value:** Allows users to help improve the system's accuracy over time, making the chatbot more reliable and trustworthy.
+    *   **Sequencing:** Depends on the Question Answering epic, as feedback can only be given on an existing answer.

+---

 ## Innovation & Novel Patterns

 The Himolde Study Friend introduces innovation through its AI-powered chatbot leveraging a Retrieval-Augmented Generation (RAG) architecture for accurate, natural language interaction with university course information.
 This represents a "New interaction" pattern in educational information access, moving beyond fragmented static resources to a dynamic, conversational interface.
 The modular RAG architecture itself is an innovative technical choice for grounding LLM responses and reducing hallucinations in a critical educational context.
 The project also lays the groundwork for future advanced features like personalized study assistance, indicating a "New paradigm" for student support.